The 3 Most Common Bra Fit Mistakes Women Make—and How to Fix Them

 After a lumpectomy or reconstruction, wear a wireless or sports bra in soft, stretchy fabric.
-Avoid molded cups and underwire, which can irritate as you heal, says breast cancer survivor Caitlin Kiernan, author of Pretty Sick, which is available on Amazon for $10.79.
+Avoid molded cups and underwire, which can irritate as you heal, says breast cancer survivor Caitlin Kiernan, author of Pretty Sick, which is available at Target for $9.99.

 How to Care for Bras

 Your bra isn’t designed to last forever—elastic begins to degrade after six months—but you can extend its lifespan by following a few simple rules.

 Don’t toss in your bra with your regular load of laundry.
 The cycle is too rough for the fragile fabric.
 Hand wash instead, using cold water and a special detergent intended for lingerie.
 Your next best option is to stow it inside a lingerie bag and use your washing machine’s delicate cycle.
 After washing, lay your bra out flat to dry.
 (A foldable drying rack makes this super easy).
 Unless the label says otherwise, never throw your bra the dryer, or you risk destroying the fabric, warns Miller.